modera/ModeraServerCrudBundle/Resources/doc/index.md

 * Using array with expressions
 * Anonymous function

-Most of the time these two approaches will suffice but sometime you mays want to create a reusable hydration group that you probably will want to re-use in several controllers.
+Most of the time these two approaches will suffice but sometimes you mays want to create a reusable hydration group that you probably will want to re-use in several controllers.
 Luckily, hydration package can be easily extended.
 Essentially when you define your hydration group you can pass anything that PHP can treat as callable - anonymous function, array, a class which implements special \__invoke method.
 This is how reusable credit card hydrator could look like: